 The English abstracts will be placed on-line at Pomona College, Claremont, California, so that interested persons can access them at no cost.
 An international Peer Review Panel (PRP) made up of academics and artists will review the abstracts; the PRP is chaired by Emerita Professor Sheila Pinkel of Pomona College.
 In addition to being published in the database, authors of abstracts most highly ranked by the panel will also be invited to submit an article for publication consideration in Leonardo Journal.
 Authors of theses interested in having their thesis abstract considered for publication should fill out the Thesis Abstract Submittal form.

-For any questions of corrections, please email the Pomona College Instructional Technology Group.
+For any questions or corrections about this site, please email the Pomona College Research and Instructional Technology Group (firstname.lastname@example.org).